Jpxe/sdver/README.md

-    "SteamDeckVerified_TestResult_ControllerGlyphsDoNotMatchDeckDevice": "This game sometimes shows mouse, keyboard, or non-Steam-Deck controller icons", "SteamDeckVerified_TestResult_InterfaceTextIsNotLegible": "Some in-game text is small and may be difficult to read", "SteamDeckVerified_TestResult_LauncherInteractionIssues": "This game's launcher\/setup tool may require the touchscreen or virtual keyboard, or have difficult to read text",
+    "SteamDeckVerified_TestResult_ControllerGlyphsDoNotMatchDeckDevice": "This game sometimes shows mouse, keyboard, or non-Steam-Deck controller icons", "SteamDeckVerified_TestResult_InterfaceTextIsNotLegible": "Some in-game text is small and may be difficult to read", "SteamDeckVerified_TestResult_LauncherInteractionIssues": "This game's launcher\/setup tool may require the touchscreen or virtual keyboard, or have difficult to read text", "SteamDeckVerified_TestResult_GameOrLauncherDoesntExitCleanly": "This game does not exit cleanly, and may require you to manually quit via the Steam overlay",
 ```

 ## Note